Discover Otomi Console

 - Docker Registry

-When multi-tenancy is enabled (in the settings), each team will get access to:
+When the app is enabled, each team will get access to:

 - Loki to see logs of apps deployed by the team